Giving a Mixed-Dose Insulin Shot: Care Instructions

 Insulin is normally made by the pancreas, a gland behind the stomach.
 In people with diabetes, the pancreas no longer makes enough insulin or it stops making it.
 Without insulin, your blood sugar level rises to dangerous levels.
 When this happens, you need insulin shots to keep your blood sugar in your target range.

 You may be nervous giving a shot at first.
 But soon, giving yourself a shot will become routine.
 It is quite easy to learn how to draw up insulin into a syringe and give the shot.
 The needles you use to give the insulin injections are very thin, and most people who have diabetes say that they do not even feel the needle enter the skin.
 Even if you do feel the injection, the sting of the shot is not bad and does not last long.
-More than half a million people do it every day.
-You can too.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Preparing the shot

 - Roll the insulin bottles gently between your hands.
 This will warm the insulin if you have kept the bottle in the refrigerator.
 Roll the cloudy insulin bottle until the white powder has dissolved and the insulin is mixed.